usdot-jpo-ode/jpo-ode/README.md

 ## Description and Configuration

 To sink streamed kafka topic data to a MongoDB database, a kafka connect and MongoDB instance can be deployed for the ODE.
-By running the provided docker compose [file](./docker-compose-mongo.yml) the following topics will be streamed to MongoDB:

-- OdeRawEncodedBSMJson
+To deploy the kafka connect and MongoDB instance, add the following profiles to your `COMPOSE_PROFILES` env variable: `ode_base,kafka_connect_standalone,kafka_setup`.
+This will result in the following topics being synced to MongoDB:

 - OdeBsmJson
-- OdeRawEncodedMAPJson
 - OdeMapJson
-- OdeRawEncodedSPATJson
 - OdeSpatJson
-- OdeRawEncodedTIMJson
 - OdeTimJson
-- OdeRawEncodedPsmJson
 - OdePsmJson

-The configuration that defines this is in the jpo-utils submodule [here](jpo-utils\kafka-connect-mongo\scripts\kafka-connect).
+The configuration that defines this is in the jpo-utils submodule [here](jpo-utils\kafka-connect\connect_start.sh).
 This script is attached to the `connect` container as a volume and if you would like to sink different topics then feel free to make a copy of the `connect_start.sh` script and attach it to the `connect` container to the following path: `/scripts/connect_start.sh`.

-## Environment variables

-### Purpose & Usage

-- The `MONGO_IP` environment variable is used to define the IP address of the MongoDB container.
-This can be configured to use a remote MongoDB instance instead of using the provided docker deployed container.

-- The `MONGO_DB_NAME` environmental variable defines the name of the DB created in MongoDB.
-This variable is used for both configuring user permission access as well as a destination for the connectors defined in the `connect` container.

-- The `MONGO_ADMIN_DB_USER` and `MONGO_ADMIN_DB_PASS` define the credentials for the `admin` MongoDB user.
-This user has full control of the cluster and the password must be securely set for production deployments.

-- The `MONGO_ODE_DB_USER` and `MONGO_ODE_DB_PASS` define the credentials for the `ode` MongoDB user.
-This user has `readWrite` permissions to the `MONGO_DB_NAME` database.

-- The `MONGO_URI` environmental variable contains the complete connection string used to connect to the MongoDB when creating connectors in the `connect` container.

-- The `MONGO_COLLECTION_TTL` environmental variable configures the Time To Live (TTL) for created TTL indexes.
-Setting this value too high will result in much more storage usage.

-### Values
-In order to utilize Confluent Cloud:

-- `MONGO_IP` must be set to the IP address of the MongoDB container.
-This can be left as `${DOCKER_HOST_IP}` for deployments using the provided MongoDB instance included in the docker-compose file.

-- `MONGO_DB_NAME` configures the created DB name in MongoDB.

-- `MONGO_ADMIN_DB_USER` configures the MongoDB admin user's name.

-- `MONGO_ADMIN_DB_PASS` configures the MongoDB admin user's name.
-This must be changed to a more secure password for production deployments.

-- `MONGO_ODE_DB_USER` configures the username of the initialized user with `readwrite` access to the initialized database.

-- `MONGO_ODE_DB_PASS` configures the password of the initialized user with `readwrite` access to the initialized database.

-- `MONGO_URI` defines the connection URI used by the kafka connect instance.
-MongoDB connection URI options are documented [here](https://www.mongodb.com/docs/manual/reference/connection-string/)

-- `MONGO_COLLECTION_TTL` sets the Time To Live (TTL) for the created TTL indexes.

-## Mongo Docker Compose File

-There is a provided docker-compose [file](docker-compose-mongo.yml) that spins up a MongoDB instance with a kafka connect service.
-There is also a initialization container that configures the RBAC and replica set of the MongoDB container.
+The script can be overridden by setting the `CONNECT_SCRIPT_RELATIVE_PATH` to a location relative to the `/jpo-utils` repository.

+For further documentation on configuring the MongoDB Kafka Connect image refer [to this readme](jpo-utils/README.md).

 ## Note